silentbicycle/theft/doc/shrinking.md

 theft_autoshrink_config` in `inc/theft_types.h`.

-If autoshrinking is enabled, the `theft_type_info` struct should not have a `shrink` callback defined.
-If custom `hash` and/or `print` callback are provided, they will always be run.
-Otheriwes, default behavior will be provided for `hash` (hashing the portion of bit pool that is used) and `print` (print the bit pool).
+If autoshrinking is enabled, the `theft_type_info` struct should not have `shrink` or `hash` callbacks defined.
+If a custom `print` callback it provided, it will always be run.
+Otherwise, default behavior will be provided for `print` (print the bit pool's requests).

 The `print` behavior can be configured via the `print_mode` field: